 Fidgets,200 Turf Club Rd, #03-10 The Grandstand, Singapore, 287994. p.
 6466-7611; www.fidgets.com.sg

-With two centres to choose from (Eastpoint Mall and Suntec City), The Polliwogs offers sure-fire fun for kids.
+With three centres to choose from (Eastpoint Mall, Vivo City and Suntec City), The Polliwogs offers sure-fire fun for kids.
 Slides, climbing and ball pools galore will keep them entertained all day long.
 Added bonus?
 The in-house coffee lounge is kitted out with CCTV so that you can keep an eye on your kiddies while you sneak in a caffeine hit.

 The Polliwogs, Eastpoint Mall and Suntec City locations, p.6376 8097; www.thepolliwogs.com

 59. Waka Waka by the Polliwogs Annex @ Furama

 When we heard about the brand new “Waka Waka” offering from The Polliwogs in River Valley, we just had to road test it on your behalf.
 Straight up – our kids had an absolute BLAST!
 A fun animal safari theme runs throughout the centre, and it has a range of cool zones to entertain different ages which is actually quite rare for an indoor play centre in our experience.
 Definite tick of approval – we’ve already scheduled our next visit and were bringing friends!

 407 Havelock Road, Furama Riverfront, Annex@Furama #05-01; www.thepolliwogs.com/waka-waka

 Explorer Kid has two locations, Downtown East and AMK Hub.
 Kids will love checking out the enormous indoor spaces which boast a cliff rock climbing wall, glowing ball pit, toddler area and an adventure highlands rope course.